UN Climate Agency Picks Argentinas Saulo As First Woman Leader - UrduPoint

 "Early warning for all is a key initiative, we will work on that, we will achieve that.

-Amy Pope, the head of the UN migration agency, told AFP that Saulo's appointment was "good news".
+Amy Pope, the incoming head of the UN migration agency, told AFP that Saulo's appointment was "good news", citing women leaders at the UN in Geneva "who are who are very focused, not on ego but on getting the work done".

-The newly elected director-general of the International Organization for Migration has made 21st-century drivers of migration, such as climate change, the focus of her leadership.
+The director general-elect of the International Organization for Migration wants to make 21st-century drivers of population movement, such as climate change, the focus of her leadership.

-"WMO will have important data that is relevant to the work that we do... we can work together so that we get better outcomes for more people," the IOM chief said.
+"WMO will have important data that is relevant to the work that we do... we can work together so that we get better outcomes for more people," Pope said.

-"There's a community of women that I've worked with here in Geneva and throughout my life who are very focused, not on ego but on getting the work done."Simon Manley, Britain's ambassador in Geneva, said Saulo was "a great choice for the WMO and another impressive female leader... one more glass ceiling shattered."